ZeroAlvein/Gdevelop-Extensions/HeartPieClones/readme.md

 # HeartPieClones<br>

-*Allows you to display frames of animation based on some number at any position in various ways
+*Display sprite frames of animation based on some number at any position in various ways
 For example hearts based on number variable (and more)*<br>